SimYunSup/bylinecms/README.md

 <details>
 <summary>2.
 Who are you?</summary>
 We’re pretty much nobody — at least not within the usual spheres of influence.
 We're a couple of developers at an agency based in Southeast Asia, and we're fairly certain you've never heard of us.
-That said, a lot of experience building content solutions for clients — and we’re tired of fighting frameworks for core features our clients need and expect.
+That said, we have a lot of experience building content solutions for clients — and we’re tired of fighting frameworks for core features our clients need and expect.
 </details>

 <details>